Ehryk/ehryk.github.com/docs/OnChuckMissler.md

 ### Luminiferous Aether [@ 6:15](https://www.youtube.com/watch?v=N4AtHLcU9_w#t=6m15s)

-Again, this is just another example of "yep, we were wrong once."
+Just another example of "yep, we were wrong once."

 > "Aether theory was dealt another blow when the Galilean transformation and Newtonian dynamics were both modified by Albert Einstein's special theory of relativity, giving the mathematics of Lorentzian electrodynamics a new, "non-aether" context.[A 18] Unlike most major shifts in scientific thought, special relativity was adopted by the scientific community remarkably quickly, consistent with Einstein's later comment that the laws of physics described by the Special Theory were "ripe for discovery" in 1905.[B 10] Max Planck's early advocacy of the special theory, along with the elegant formulation given to it by Hermann Minkowski, contributed much to the rapid acceptance of special relativity among working scientists."

 http://en.wikipedia.org/wiki/Luminiferous_aether#End_of_aether.3F

-Part of the reason SR and GR (special and general relativity, respectively) were accepted so quickly is because numerous fundamental problems with LAe were already widely known: http://en.wikipedia.org/wiki/Timeline_of_luminiferous_aether#Crisis
+Part of the reason SR and GR (special and general relativity, respectively) were accepted so quickly is because numerous fundamental problems with _LAe_ were already widely known: http://en.wikipedia.org/wiki/Timeline_of_luminiferous_aether#Crisis

 ### Velocity of Light [@ 6:48](https://www.youtube.com/watch?v=N4AtHLcU9_w#t=6m48s)

 Here's another fundamental misunderstanding of Science by Missler, which is extremely common when Science is viewed through the lens of religion:

 It didn't take them 50 years to accept that the speed of light was finite because Scientists are stubborn dicks.
-Think about the "empirical data" offered up: Olaf Roemer witnessed the eclipse of a moon on Saturn[sic].
-One of the core concepts of science is repeatability; I can write down all sorts of "empirical data", but Scientists are NOT CONVINCED by this, or taking it on my authority, or trust, or my position.
+Think about the "empirical data" offered up: `Olaf Roemer witnessed the eclipse of a moon on Saturn[sic]`.
+One of the core concepts of science is repeatability; I can write down all sorts of "empirical data" (numbers), but **scientists are NOT CONVINCED** by this (nor should they be), by taking it on my authority, or trust, or my position.
 Planetary eclipses are not repeatable at will, and the argument "But I wrote it down, guys!" goes nowhere in the scientific community.

 I added [sic] because Ole Rømer was observing a moon of Jupiter, Io.

-This phrasiology is entirely misleading in how it portrays the scientific community.
-"Rømer's theory was controversial at the time he announced it, and he never convinced the director of the Royal Observatory, Giovanni Domenico Cassini, to fully accept it.
+The entire phrasiology is entirely misleading in how it portrays the scientific methodology.

+>"Rømer's theory was controversial at the time he announced it, and he never convinced the director of the Royal Observatory, Giovanni Domenico Cassini, to fully accept it.
 However, it quickly gained support among other natural philosophers of the period, such as Christiaan Huygens and Isaac Newton.
 It was finally confirmed nearly two decades after Rømer's death, with the explanation in 1729 of stellar aberration by the English astronomer James Bradley."

 http://en.wikipedia.org/wiki/R%C3%B8mer%27s_determination_of_the_speed_of_light

-That word - 'confirmed' - is the key here.
+That word - _confirmed_ - is the key here.
 While he made various contributions and progress during his lifetime, your 'character' and 'past accomplishments' mean nothing to science.
 He came up with a result which, even though it was true, was not easily reproducible (until the next eclipse of Jupiter) and even then relied on the relatively terrible optics of the time and was just fundamentally an unsound **reason** to believe the speed of light to be finite.

 > "Rømer's view that the velocity of light was finite was not fully accepted until measurements of stellar aberration were made in 1727 by James Bradley (1693–1762).[14]
 Bradley, who would be Halley's successor as Astronomer Royal, calculated a value of 8 minutes 13 seconds for light to travel from the Sun to Earth.[14]
 Ironically, stellar aberration had first been observed by Cassini and (independently) by Picard in 1671, but neither astronomer was able to give an explanation for the phenomenon.[3]
 Bradley's work also laid to rest any remaining serious objections to the Keplerian model of the Solar System."